-On-line registration begins for Summer and Fall in April and in November for Spring.
+On-line registration for Summer and Fall generally begins on the first Monday of April and on-line registration for Spring generally starts the second Monday of November.
 Registration opens at 7:00 a.m. on the first day and proceeds per the schedule below.
 Your classification is based on the total number of credit hours you have completed at the time of registration.

 |Friday||Non-degree bound students|

 For more information regarding online registration, download a step-by-step guide here.

 Add/Drop a Class